 For beginners, this gun is one of the best options given how easy it is to maintain.
 It also has all the essential features that a beginner needs in a paintball marker for aggressive performance on the battlefield.

 Its main features include:

 If you are looking for the best value for your buck, , then an alternative to buying brand new is to get a refurbished marker.
 Typically a refurbished piece of equipment is something that failed when it came out of the box and was returned but has been repaired and restored to working condition.

-Choosing a refurbished gun could save your hundreds and you will still get the same enjoyment out of it!
+Choosing a refurbished gun could save you hundreds and you will still get the same enjoyment out of it!

 Some website stores such as Badlands paintball & airsoft store even offer a 30-day warranty on all refurbished items purchased.

-A second alternative is to buy a used marker from websites like eBay.
-Getting used markers could save you a lot of money but you also must be careful to avoid getting stuck with a gun with existing issues.
+A second alternative is to buy a used marker from websites like eBay or DiscountPaintball.
+Getting used markers could save you a lot of money but you also must be careful to avoid getting stuck with a gun with unanticipated issues.

-It is often advisable to get someone who knows a lot about paintball guns to assess the used marker before purchasing.
-If you are not so enthusiastic about paintballing or you are looking for a more affordable option, then getting a used gun might be best.
+It is often advisable to get someone who knows a lot about paintball guns to assess the used marker before purchasing, or purchase from a reputable reseller.
+If you are looking for a more affordable option, then getting a used gun might be best.